Examples and features

 1. The corresponding network.

-Inflation, upon inputting Figure a) as the DAG for an InflationProblem, automatically transforms the scenario into that of Figure b) and adapts the setting of values and bounds to only process those pertinent to the original scenario, letting the rest free.
+Inflation, upon inputting Figure a) as the DAG to an InflationProblem, automatically transforms the scenario into that of Figure b) and adapts the setting of values and bounds to only process those pertinent to the original scenario, letting the rest free.
 In the network scenario, the input cardinality of children increases to accommodate the different output values of the parent nodes.
 For the instrumental scenario, this means that if party \(B\) had an input \(y\) in the instrumental scenario, in the equivalent network it would have an input \(y'=(y,a)\).
 The attribute InflationProblem.effective_to_parent_settings stores the mapping between the effective settings in the network equivalent scenario and the actual setting and the other parties’ outcomes that are used as input in the non-network scenario.

 As illustrations, let us calculate the critical visibility for the following distribution: